ivankrstevski/FileUploadApplication/README.md

 # FileUploadApplication

-In order the application to work correctly tou need to have finished the setup steps below:
+In order the application to work correctly you need to have finished the setup steps below:

 1. Execute the scripts located in **FileUploadApp.Repositories/Scripts** folder according to the marked order.
 The scripts gonna create the required database and tables.